coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD

+- Try
+	- Increasing the number of frequency classes.
+Say to 20 or 25.
+This would narrow the frequency range in each and perhaps make it possible to up the minimum Z score.
+You wouldn't want many busywords in each class fo sho.

 - Current clustering is graph-based Louvain/modularity.
   - Add k-means based on the busy words alone.
   - Possibly add Louvain/modularity based only on the busy words, not the tweet text as an option.